R2DRehm/VolatilityModelling/README.md

 *Matching volatility dynamics, term structure, and stylized facts such as long memory presents a modeling challenge.
 Modeling volatility in high-frequency data is particularly complex due to the specific market microstructure.
 Traditional stochastic volatility models are based on standard Brownian motion.*

-*In the groundbreaking article "Volatility is Rough" [10], the authors propose a model for high-frequency data volatility using stochastic processes driven by noisier signals than standard Brownian motion, specifically fractional Brownian motion with a Hurst parameter \( H < \frac{1}{2} \).*
+*In the groundbreaking article "Volatility is Rough" [10], the authors propose a model for high-frequency data volatility using stochastic processes driven by noisier signals than standard Brownian motion, specifically fractional Brownian motion with a Hurst parameter $H < \frac{1}{2}$.*

 *This thesis first explores the mathematics of fractional Brownian motion and investigates Rough Paths integration through the Young’s integral.
 The objective is, secondly, to develop the ability to simulate, test, and critically evaluate the model presented in the aforementioned article—the Rough Fractional Stochastic Volatility model.*